-In light of lots of press coverage recently around the Public Health England report foods and drinks aimed at infants and young children (published 27th June 2019), I wanted to look at the findings of the report as well as discuss some of the incredible work that Babease has been doing to ensure that their products tick as many boxes for parents AND Government as possible.
+In light of lots of press coverage recently around the Public Health England report foods and drinks aimed at infants and young children (published 27th June 2019), I wanted to look at the findings.

-Public Health England (PHE) are a body funded by the Department of Health in the UK (Government funded), who are responsible for making the public healthier.
-They produce reports and reviews designed to improve the UK Government’s understanding of public health challenges, and to provide recommendations to help improve public health.
+Public Health England (PHE) are a body funded by the UK Government's Department of Health, who are responsible for making the public healthier.
+They produce reports and reviews designed to improve the UK Government’s understanding of public health challenges and provide recommendations to improve public health.

-Essentially PHE provide support and expertise to the Government on any issues that may affect the health of the UK public.
+Essentially, PHE provides support and expertise to the Government on any issues that may affect the health of the UK public.

-This latest report from Public Health England took a detailed look at the current foods commercially available in the UK for children between 0 and 3 years of age.
+This latest report from PHE took a detailed look at the current foods commercially available in the UK for children between zero and three years of age.
 The aim of this report was to advise on whether we need to make changes to the current food provided for this age group and, if so, what those changes might be.

 There is a concept known as ‘the first 1000 days of life’, which is the time from conception, right through to a child’s second birthday.
 Research shows us that the foods children eat during the first 1000 days are likely to have an effect across the life course – “affecting diets, body weights, and disease risk throughout childhood and into adult life”.

 Commercial baby food might play a significant role in infants' first experiences with food, and so the Government wants to ensure that the food on offer is going to support the development of healthy eating habits in young children.

 At Babease, we take children’s health and wellbeing very seriously.
 We take Government healthy eating advice and recommendations seriously, too.

 We want to be honest and transparent with parents.
 Parenting is tough enough without feeling misled when it comes to foods you offer your baby.